sbains2/Geog328Final/README.md

 ## Project Goal:

 One goal that we prioritized is the temporal analyses spanning over 7 years throughout 2010-2017, in addition to obesity data from the year 2015.
-The perspective of the temporal analysis allows us to take a closer look at the distinctive patterns with regard to the relationship between obesity and these underlying medical diseases in a more holistic view of health dynamics.
+The perspective of the temporal analysis allows us to take a closer look at the distinctive patterns about the relationship between obesity and these underlying medical diseases in a more holistic view of health dynamics.

 Another prioritizing goal that led our project was creating a user-friendly design that highlights an intuitive and accessible design so that users are given the freedom to navigate seamlessly throughout the site.
 By ensuring these factors in our design, we hope to attract and empower a broader audience, which includes government officials, insurance providers, and policymakers to easily perceive the relationship between obesity proportion statistics and underlying medical diseases.